fight233/DThouse_cxd/documentation20/en/02.getting-started/01.docker/docs.md

 ```

-## Stop the TDengine service that is running in Docker
+## Stop the DThouse service that is running in Docker

 ```bash
 $ docker stop tdengine